MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 ### Data buffer pool for receiving network data

-The client driver normally allocates common buffers to store the packets received by the NIC.
-NetAdapterCx has a new feature that provides the client driver with a pool of common buffers that are pre-allocated by the system on behalf of the driver.
+The client driver normally allocates common buffers to store packets that the NIC receives.
+However, NetAdapterCx introduces a new feature that provides the client driver with a pool of common buffers.
+The system pre-allocates the data buffer pool on behalf of the driver.

 To opt-in, set the **AllocationMode** and **AttachmentMode** fields of the [NET_ADAPTER_RX_CAPABILITIES](/windows-hardware/drivers/ddi/netadapter/ns-netadapter-_net_adapter_rx_capabilities) as follows: